nathancarter/weblurch/doc/plan.md

 Necessary next steps:

- * Write a function that can check a given Group to see if it "follows all the rules."
-It should, at first, just check to be sure that the Group's parent tag is on its list of "belongsIn" (if such a list exists;
-   otherwise the group can be anywhere).
-If the check passes, set the Group's close grouper to be the ordinary close grouper for the type.
-If it fails, set it to be the same thing, plus a red X, with alt text that explains the reason for the failure.
-Test this by manually calling it from the console.
- * Update the `contentsChanged` event for the one Group type to call the rule-checking function on the Group.
  * Add a tag attribute "unique" that means that only one Group with that tag can exist inside its parent Group.
 Support this by making the rule-checking function verify that no earlier sibling has the same tag.